GUNDUPOOJA/maven-java-app/README.md

 - In your C:\temp folder, Open PowerShell as Administrator and run: mvn archetype:generate
-- Default number generated is 1743
+- Default number generated is 1743.
+- groupId : edu.nwmissouri.bigdata.gundu.pooja
--
+- artifactId: maven-java-app.
+## powershell commands
+- mvn clean: cleans up the file directory.
+- mvn compile : regenerate all the files if necessary.